Lyuminarskiy/oop/docs/en/about/README.md

 ## Tools

-This course studies object-oriented programming (OOP).

 OOP itself is not tied to any particular programming language.
 We recommend using `Java`, `C++` or `C#`.
 However, you can use any programming language that supports the aspects of OOP required for practical tasks.

 ## Links

 The following links will help you to deepen your knowledge and explore those topics that were not covered in this course.

-Studying proccess:
+Studying process:

-- [Gradebook
+- [The Gradebook
 ](https://docs.google.com/spreadsheets/d/1FUek1rsKd3NeZ7BYmQZXwD90FgJi6fjvVdFllTu-Vus/edit?usp=sharing).

 `C#` tutorials: